A Better Approach to Negotiating for Gifted Children: Principled Negotiating

 - Being “hard on the merits” and “soft on the people” (Fisher, Ury, & Patton, 1991, p. xviii).

-The idea is by using these components you will produce a wise agreement that meets legitimate interests, resolves conflicting interests fairly and starts the beginning of a working relationship (Fisher, Ury, & Patton, 1991, p.
+Using these components will help you produce an agreement that meets multiple participants’ interests, resolve conflicting interests fairly, and allows for a working relationship moving forward.
+(Fisher, Ury, & Patton, 1991, p.
 4).